Sole Survivor (1970 film): Plot

 While returning from a bombing mission during World War II, a battle damaged United States Army Air Forces B-25 Mitchell is returning from a mission when the navigator Lieutenant Hamner (Richard Basehart), bails out without orders.
 The five remaining crew are unable to navigate and the plane overflies their base by 300 miles.
 Believing they are still over water, they bail out and survive their parachute landings, although one of the crew, Brandy (Dennis Cooney), is badly injured.
 Tony (Lou Antonio), follows the path their aircraft last flew, hoping to obtain water and survival gear from the wreck.
-Tony finds the wreck further on in the Libyan desert, but is crushed when he seeks shelter under the tail and it breaks from the wreckage and crushes him.
+Tony finds the wreck further on in the Libyan desert, but is killed when he seeks shelter under the tail and it breaks from the wreckage and crushes him.
 The remaining crewmen die of exposure after days in the African sun.
 Their ghosts make their way back to the wreckage and spend the next 17 years in a limbo state, playing baseball and longing for repatriation, which can occur only if their bodies are recovered.

 An oil surveying aircraft discovers the wreckage and reports their finding to the United States Air Force.
-The five ghosts realize they will soon "have visitors" and restore the aircraft to its state at the time of the crash, replacing objects and artifacts in their original positions to convince their visitors they had stayed with the aircraft and prompt them to search for their bodies.
+The five crew members realize they will soon "have visitors" and restore the aircraft to its state at the time of the crash, replacing objects and artifacts in their original positions to convince their visitors they had stayed with the aircraft and prompt them to search for their bodies.
+They are shocked to discover they can't be seen and are actually ghosts.

 Hamner, the sole survivor of the crew, has remained in the military and is an Air Force brigadier general.
 Investigators Lieutenant Colonel Josef Gronke (William Shatner) and Major Michael Devlin (Vince Edwards) invite him to accompany their team to the wreck site.
 Fearing disciplinary action should the truth of his survival be found out, he tries to convince Gronke and Devlin that the others bailed out over the Mediterranean with him and that the pilotless aircraft somehow flew on by itself.
-The discovery of a harmonica at the site, belonging to crewman Gant (Lawrence P. Casey), indicates the crew did not bail out over the sea, but the bodies remain nowhere to be found.
+The discovery of a harmonica at the site, belonging to crewman Gant (Lawrence P. Casey), suggests the crew did not bail out over the sea, but the bodies remain nowhere to be found.